AndreasChristensen89/resto-booking-system/README.md

 Implemented authetication check when canceling and updating reservations.
 The check is already done on the reservation list, but the url can be typed in as long as you know the username, which opens up the possibility for non-users to change the reservation.
 -   no longer an issue. user.authentication added.

-Add restaurant model to have the restaurant be able to set reservation interval - done
+Add restaurant model to have the restaurant be able to set reservation interval - DONE

 If a user double books (same user, and duration of booking overlaps) a validation error is not given.
 Table check is done but tables are not given which is because of the chance that a user may want to reserve a table for someone else in the same timeslot.